 - The most important ingredient in this classic guacamole is the avocados.
 They must be ripe, so they are soft enough to make into a dip.

-- I like to buy them firm and green and let them ripen a day or two at home.
-This prevents the dreaded grocery bag bruising which can happen trying to transport soft, ripe avocados home.
+- PRO-Tip: I like to buy them firm and green and let them ripen a day or two at home.
+This prevents the dreaded grocery bag bruising which can happen trying to transport soft, ripe avocados home or even by customers checking them in the produce department.

-- PRO-Tip: To check for ripeness, first give your avocado a gentle squeeze.
+- How To Pick Avocados: To check for ripeness, first give your avocado a gentle squeeze.
 It should give slightly without leaving an indentation.
 If you’re still unsure, remove the little stem end at the top of the avocado and examine the color underneath.
 If it’s green, it’s ripe.
 If it’s brown, it’s over-ripe.
 If the stem end does not come off easily, the avocado is not ripe.

 - If you don’t want to add lime juice, just make sure you press some plastic wrap onto the surface of the guacamole as soon as it’s mixed.
 This will prevent any air from reaching the guacamole and starting the oxidation process.